RANUX/copy-element-styles/README.md

 Ensure that your project workspace in VS Code is properly set up with accessible HTML and CSS files.
 The paths must be correct and files must be readable by the extension.

+## Download extension

+Download the extension from the Release page: https://github.com/RANUX/copy-element-styles/releases/tag/v1.0.0 and install it

 ## Extension Commands

 This extension contributes the following command: